rianhunter/blah/README.md

 ## Building one yourself

-The build and installation guide can be found [over here](build-guide/README.md).
+The build and installation guide can be found [over here][build-guide].
 Have a look in the [mechanical section too](mechanical) for some (optional) 3D printable parts.
-And once you built it, check out the [scripts](scripts) folder which holds some useful tools an examples around using this project.
+And once you built it, check out the [scripts][scripts] folder which holds some useful tools an examples around using this project.

 ## System overview and architecture